adefowoke/USA_COVID19_TIMESERIES_ANALYSIS/README.md

-### This is a time series analysis of the Covid19 in USA using PowerBI
+### This is a time series analysis of the Covid19 in the USA using PowerBI

 <h2 align="center"> USA_COVID19_TIMESERIES_ANALYSIS (Ongoing Project)</h2>